Butterfly Conservation runs a number of major, long-term projects nationally designed to maintain or restore populations of rare species. T

 - they are based on sound knowledge of the requirements of the target species,

 - they are run by full-time professional staff,

 - they operate over large areas of land,

 - they involve other conservation organisations and landowners, and

 - their results are carefully monitored.

 It goes without saying that such project are expensive and raising the funds to commence and maintain them is a major task in itself.
-We are fortunate to have one of these big projects in Somerset.
-'All the Moor Butterflies' works on scarce species on Exmoor, Dartmoor and Bodmin Moor. '
+We are fortunate to have recently one of these big projects in Somerset.
+'All the Moor Butterflies' worked on scarce species on Exmoor, Dartmoor and Bodmin Moor. '

 Details of both projects are in the the drop-down pages.